eLPog/DogTaker/README.md

 * authentication takes place in the auth folder.

-* Several levels of access: user, user who is logged in, admin
+* Several levels of access: not logged user, registered user, admin

 * The logged user can book a date for a walk with the selected dog

-* Admin has access to all data contained on the website, has the ability to manipulate data and preview them (still in progress)
+* Admin has access to all data contained on the website, can add new dogs with photos, check all booked dates and so on. (still in progress)

 ## Database: ##